-Now to a lot of people, his name may well be one that you’ve never heard of before, it was to me until about a year ago.
+Now to a lot of people, his name may well be one that you’ve never heard of before.
+It was to me until about a year ago.
 However almost all of you will have heard some of his work as a composer at some point.
-As well as a long list of tv and radio work (and jingles for ads), he wrote the very recognisable theme tune to the BBC’s Have I Got News For You, as well as producing and arranging the theme to The Office and the finale of One Foot In The Grave.
-Music was in his blood from an early age, having left school aged 14 to become an ‘apprentice’ for Herbie Flowers, and toured with many bands as well as being a session bass player on many recordings up to the age of 30.
+He has a long list of tv and radio work (and jingles for ads).
+In addition he wrote the very recognisable theme tune to the BBC’s Have I Got News For You.
+He also produced and arranged the theme to The Office and the finale of One Foot In The Grave.
+Music was in his blood from an early age, having left school aged 14 to become an ‘apprentice’ for Herbie Flowers.
+He toured with many bands as well as being a session bass player on many recordings up to the age of 30.

 His career in radio broadcasting began in the mid-1990s on GLR, the original incarnation of BBC London.
 Having suffered a heart attack on air in 1996, he took some time off to recuperate.
-He was then offered a job on Horizon Radio in Milton Keynes, apparently after jamming the station’s signal for seven minutes (and replacing it with his own ‘loop’) in protest at the lack of variety in the music playlist.
+Then he was offered a job on Horizon Radio in Milton Keynes, apparently after jamming the station’s signal for seven minutes.
+He replaced it with his own ‘loop’ in protest at the lack of variety in the music playlist.
 He eventually left them when they were bought out, resigning live on air.
-He won the Sony Gold for Music Broadcaster in 2002.
-That’s only really scratching the surface of his career though, I don’t have the time (or space) to list it all here, but suggest you check it out further at his website, or elsewhere.
+Then he won the Sony Gold for Music Broadcaster in 2002.
+That’s only really scratching the surface of his career though.
+I don’t have the time (or space) to list it all here, but suggest you check it out further at his website, or elsewhere.

 So, rest in peace Big George, I’m really going to miss you.
 It’s not just the world of broadcasting that has lost a true friend and talent, the world has.
 Thanks for all the laughs you gave me.